KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Dictation-Article.md

-## ⚠️ Important Requirements!

-Since keyboard dictation is based on navigating between the keyboard and the main app, and to share information between the two, a keyboard that wishes yo use dictation must use an App Group and set up the app and keyboard to use it.

-See the <doc:Getting-Started> guide and <doc:Essentials> articles for information on how to properly set up your app and keyboard to share settings.

 ## Namespace

 KeyboardKit has a ``Dictation`` namespace that contains dictation-related types, like ``Dictation/AuthorizationStatus``, as well as views that are unlocked by KeyboardKit Pro, like ``Dictation/Screen`` & ``Dictation/BarVisualizer``.